jarrarhaider1214/docs/pages/user-guide/getting-started/pm-existing-cluster/pm-existing-cluster.md

 8. Design application using **App Designer**.

    > As part of this guide, we will only configure the minimum settings necessary to deploy the container.
-For detailed configurations, please check our detailed guide by clicking [here](/pages/user-guide/components/container-services/container-services).
+For detailed configurations, please check our detailed guide by clicking [here](/pages/user-guide/components/k8s-resources/container/container).

-   - Drag and drop the **Container** in the package canvas from left column.
+   - Drag and drop the **Container** service in K8s resources from left column in to the canvas.

    - Click on **Container** icon to configure the settings.
 (Platform has provided default values for most of the parameters)

      - Specify **Image Name** and **Tag**.

+     ![2.2](imgs/2.2.jpg)

-     - Go to **Environment Variables** menu and add Variable.
+     - Go to **Environment Variables** menu and **Add Static** Variable.
 It is necessary to add at least one variable which in our case is **MYSQL_ROOT_PASSWORD**.

-     ![2.2](imgs/2.2.jpg)
      ![2.3](imgs/2.3.jpg)

-     - Go to the **Ports**, click **Add Port** button and specify the port for Traffic i.e. **8080**
+     - Go to the **Ports**, click **Add Port** button and specify the port for Traffic i.e. **8080**.

      ![2.4](imgs/2.4.jpg)